Freshers’ flu: Causes, symptoms and cures

 So, here are the definitive top tips to overcome that mountain:

-- Eat healthy – Yes, we know, this is pretty much common sense, but maybe you still need a little reminder.
-If you've lots of vitamin C in your system and get your regular fix of fruit and veg, you'll give your body a fighting chance.
+Yes, we know, this is pretty much common sense, but maybe you still need a little reminder.
+If you've got loads of vitamin C in your system and get your regular fix of fruit and veg, you'll give your body a fighting chance.
 Come on, work with us guys!

-- Berocca yourself up – If you don't think your diet is up to scratch and you squirm at the sight of broccoli, you can get your essential vitamins by taking supplements like Berocca.
-This stuff's likely to turn your wee bright yellow for a few hours, but it works a treat!
+If you don't think your diet is up to scratch and you squirm at the sight of broccoli, you can get your essential vitamins by taking supplements like Berocca (or the shop's own-brand version – basically the same product, but for less money!).

-- Get to bed – Now is the time to get tucked up and make sure you're catching enough Zs and de-stressing.
-Taking one or two nights off from socialising will do you wonders (and prevent you from passing your dreaded lurgy on to some other poor unsuspecting fresher!).
+Now is the time to get tucked up, make sure you're catching enough Zs and de-stress.
+Taking one or two nights off from socialising will do you wonders (and prevent you from passing your dreaded lurgy on to some other poor unsuspecting fresher).

-- Stop smoking – Cigarettes are nasty to your immune system, and they definitely don't help a sore throat either.
-Obviously, stopping is a lot easier said than done, but at least try an e-cig if you really need to stop the craving.
+Cigarettes are nasty to your immune system, and they definitely don't help a sore throat either.
+Obviously stopping is a lot easier said than done, but at least try an e-cig if you really need to stop the craving.

 Credit: Joe Mabel